 This a great advantage that allows you to apply the same white balance or exposure to hundreds of images in one go.

-You might be photographing the street, and then turn your camera to point it at a building that seems interesting.
+You might photograph the street, and then turn your camera to point it at a building that seems interesting.

 As soon as you do, a security guard comes to tell you that you need to have permission.